When Your Landlord Says Paint Is Out of the Question, Try Contact Paper for Cabinets

 We may earn revenue from the products available on this page and participate in affiliate programs.

 Who says you have to completely demo your kitchen (not to mention your budget) to make it yours?
 In our new series, The No-Reno Kitchen, we’re highlighting total transformations that prove the power of paint, fixtures, and a little elbow grease.

 It used to be that if you lived in a rental with dated wood cabinets, there was nothing you could do.
 You were simply stuck with them.
 No longer.
-Madeline Scalzi, a New York–based creative and TikTok-er, found a way around landlords’ restrictions.
+Madeline Scalzi, a New York–based creative and TikTok-er, found a nonpermanent way around landlords’ restrictions.
 “I had always wanted blue cabinets, but painting was out of the question,” says Scalzi.
-Familiar with the contact paper–covered countertop trend, Scalzi had a lightbulb moment: Why not use the material to transform her cupboard doors?
+Familiar with the trend of covering old countertops in removable vinyl, Scalzi had a lightbulb moment: Why not use contact paper for cabinets?

 - Contact paper (Scalzi covered 14 cabinets using 6 rolls)

 - Smoothing tool (foam edged if possible)

 Before you jump in, it’s important to have a smooth foundation.
 Start by removing each door from its hinges (put the screws somewhere you’ll remember them!) and giving it a quick cleaning.
 An all-purpose cleaner is totally fine; you just want to make sure any dust and dirt is gone.

 Step 2: Size Them Up